confluentinc/ksql/design-proposals/klip-18-metastore-database.md

 The above design relies on, or at least is simplified by, a few other KLIPs:

+All existing DDL statements, except `INSERT INTO`  and `TERMINATE`, either create or drop a new data-source or custom type.
+Where as `INSERT INTO`  and `TERMINATE` _modify_ an existing type.

+Also, this design relies on the fact that there is a `1->[0..1]` mapping between data-source and persistent query, i.e. a data-source can have zero or one associated persistent queries.
+Basically, source's created by `CREATE STREAM` or `CREATE TABLE` statements have no associated query, where as the materialized views created  by `CREATE STREAM AS SELECT` or `CREATE TABLE AS SELECT` have a single associated query, which keeps the view up to date.

 #### [KLIP 17 - SQL Union][17]

-The design relies on the fact that there is a one-to-one mapping between DDL statement and data-source, and between data-source and persistent query.

-The current `INSERT INTO` does not fit this one-to-one relationship as the DDL statement does not create a data-source and creates an additional query associated with an existing data-source.
+The current `INSERT INTO` does not create or delete a data-source, it _modifies_ an existing one by adding an additional query that is needed to populate the view.
+Hence with `INSERT INTO` the mapping between data-source and persistent query is not `1->[0..1]`, it is `1->[0..n]`.

 It would potentially be possible to support `INSERT INTO` with the proposed design by allowing multiple query plans to be attached to existing data sources.
-However, this would require the initial implementation to support `UPDATE TABLE` semantics on the metastore tables themselves.
+However, modifying an existing source would require the initial implementation to support `UPDATE TABLE` semantics on the metastore tables themselves.

 Without `INSERT INTO` the `UPDATE TABLE` functionality is only required once we start to use this new design to support `ALTER` functionality on user `STREAM`s, `TABLE`s or `TYPE`s.
+So removing `INSERT INTO` lowers the LOE for a MVP.

 #### [KLIP 20 - remove TERMINATE][20]

 `TERMINATE` stops a running persistent query that is keeping a materialized view (C*AS) up to date.
-It isn't really a DDL statement and does not fit into the data model of the proposed design.
+It isn't really a DDL statement.
+It doesn't create or drop a data-source.
+It does not fit into the data model of the proposed design that well.

-It would be possible to support `TERMINATE` by setting a flag on a data source's entry in the `UserDataSources` table.
+It would be possible to support `TERMINATE` by setting a `stopped` flag on a data source's entry in the `UserDataSources` table.
 However, like `INSERT INTO`, this would require `UPDATE TABLE` semantics on the metastore's tables, which can otherwise be avoided in the initial implementation.

 ### Low level